Community Partners

 African American Providers Group

-The African American Providers Group, a community-led group of mental health providers in Portland’s Black Community who are active in promoting the importance of mental health and culturally specific resources.
 Lines for Life is a regular participant in bi-weekly meetings, allowing our Equity Team to assess the needs of the community, create culturally responsive resources, and establish ongoing relationships.
-Together, we have created the Black Providers Resource Guide: a culturally specific guide to all Black-owned or led businesses, physicians, and behavioral healthcare providers.
+Together, we have created the Black Providers Resource Guide: a culturally specific guide to Black-owned or led businesses, physicians, and behavioral healthcare providers in the area.

 Coalition of African and African American Pastors (CAAAP)